IAmMoltony/ds-craft/README.md

 ## Credits

-Mojang - textures
+Mojang - textures and font

-dafont.com - font (Minecraft Medium)

 The libnds example authors